Compliance in Canada Today

 Across Canada, there are currently 28 regulations pertaining to the protection of consumers’ personal information.
 This may seem like quite a lot, however, not all pertain to businesses.

-The Personal Information Protection and Electronic Documents Act (PIPEDA), Canada’s oldest and most sweeping data privacy regulation, governs any private sector organization operating in Canada that collects, uses or discloses consumer data in the course of any commercial activity.
-Similar to its European counterpart, The GDPR, it requires that organizations obtain consent before collecting any personal data, make available upon request any personal data collected, and ensure data is kept secure and private.
+The Personal Information Protection and Electronic Documents Act (PIPEDA), Canada’s oldest and most sweeping data privacy regulation, governs any private sector organisation operating in Canada that collects, uses or discloses consumer data in the course of any commercial activity.
+Similar to its European counterpart, The GDPR, it requires that organisations obtain consent before collecting any personal data, make available upon request any personal data collected, and ensure data is kept secure and private.

 In addition to PIPEDA, there are several regional regulations that govern how businesses use consumers’ personal data, including the Personal Information Protection Act Alberta, Personal Information Protection Act BC and the Quebec Privacy Act.
 These ensure additional protections for both consumer and employee information within those regions.

 For businesses operating in Canada, the consequences of non-compliance can be costly and far-reaching.
 Companies can be fined up to $100,000 for failing to comply with PIPEDA.
 But that’s not the only financial risk — PCI Pal’s research showed that 35 percent of Canadian consumers will spend less or stop spending completely with organisations they believe may have insecure practices when it comes to their personal information.
 It is in any Canadian organisation’s best interest to take data security seriously — after all, the country is a pioneer in data protection.